GLaDOS: In Portal 2

 GLaDOS's appearance in Portal 2 received critical acclaim.
-GameSpot's Chris Watters wrote that GLaDOS was a "complex character who evolves throughout these early levels" and that "before all is said and done, you'll once again come to cherish your relationship with that cruel AI".
-PALGN's Adam Ghiggino called Ellen McLain's portrayal of GLaDOS "hilariously blunt" due to her calling the player-character fat.
+GameSpot's Chris Watters wrote that GLaDOS was a complex character that evolves throughout the levels, and that "before all is said and done, you'll once again come to cherish your relationship with that cruel AI".
+PALGN's Adam Ghiggino called Ellen McLain's portrayal of GLaDOS hilariously blunt, due to her calling the player-character fat.
 He also wrote that GLaDOS has "a lot of emotion to [her] movement".
-The Guardian's Nick Cowen wrote that GLaDOS was "by turns funny and monstrous".
-Computer and Video Games's Andy Robinson wrote that GLaDOS was "surely now deserving of entry into the Best Game Characters Ever club".
+The Guardian's Nick Cowen wrote that GLaDOS was funny as well as monstrous.
+Computer and Video Games's Andy Robinson wrote that GLaDOS deserves to be on the list of the best game characters ever.
 He added that "GLaDOS' character progression is a joy to follow, as she progresses from bitter, to angry and eventually even finding a bit of heart".
 An editor for GameTrailers wrote that GLaDOS's "constant auto-tuned barbs are extremely well-written and voiced-helping lend some character to an otherwise spartan presentation".

-GameZone's Ben PerLee wrote that GLaDOS was the "much brighter star of the franchise" compared to Chell due to her role in Portal.
-He also wrote "the player’s interaction with her is absolutely amazing to watch.
-She is as vindictive as ever, coating pure unadulterated hatred with a veneer of cool science" and that "for fans of GLaDOS, her return from her unfortunate death in the previous Portal is fabulous, and her literal transformation within the game will shock, wow, and humor even jaded gamers tired of cake quotes".
-PC Gamer's Dan Stapleton wrote that "evil robot GLaDOS is in top politely murderous form right from the moment she appears on screen" and that "Portals show-stealing monotone antagonist is challenged for the spotlight by Wheatley".
-He compared her to Cave Johnson, who has a similar "comically sociopathic approach to science".
+GameZone's Ben PerLee wrote that GLaDOS was the bigger star of the franchise compared to Chell due to her role in Portal.
+He also wrote that her interaction with the player is greatly entertaining, with her being even more evil than before with her intense hatred and rage to Chell.
+He wrote that "for fans of GLaDOS, her return from her unfortunate death in the previous Portal is fabulous, and her literal transformation within the game will shock, wow, and humor even jaded gamers tired of cake quotes".
+PC Gamer's Dan Stapleton wrote that "evil robot GLaDOS is in top politely murderous form right from the moment she appears on screen" and that her ability to steal the show is challenged by Wheatley alone.
+He compared her to Cave Johnson, who has a similar comedically apathetic approach to science.
 Giant Bomb's Ryan Davis wrote "it would be charitable to characterize GLaDOS as indignantly sociopathic, and her lust for punishing you for your past transgressions is riper than ever".